harness/developer-hub/docs/feature-flags/ff-sdks/client-sdks/react-client.md

 When testing your React application with Jest, you may want to mock the SDK to avoid making network requests.
 You can do this by using the `TestWrapper` component included in the SDK.
 This component accepts a listing of flags and their values, and mocks the SDK to return those values.

 :::info note
-To use the `TestWrapper` component, you must import it from the `dist/cjs/test-utils` directory, not from the main package.
-For example, run `import from '@harnessio/ff-react-client-sdk/dist/cjs/test-utils'`.
+To use the `TestWrapper` component, you must import it from the `dist/cjs/test-utils` directory (not from the main SDK package), as shown in the example below.
 :::

 ### Example